-Our karlakattai is based on the warrior’s kai karla design, which is the most versatile of the lot.
+The warrior’s kai karla design is the most versatile of the lot.
 Like the mudgar, the handle can accommodate one or 2 hands, and you can swing it as a single club or double clubs, like you would Persian meels.

-This club has a slightly conical shape, so it swings like a cross between a mudgar and a meel.
+This club is mostly log shaped with a slightly taper, so it swings like a cross between a mudgar and a meel.

 You should swing karlakattai in the controlled manner, with constant speed, as if swinging through water, and not solely relying on torque.

-The handle is 50mm thick, designed to build forearm strength.
-If this sounds daunting, we have ladies enjoying training with it.
+Handles are usually thick, designed to build forearm strength.
+If this sounds daunting, ladies also enjoy training with such clubs.
 Your body adapts and get stronger!